Offering advanced competency in Primary Care and Vision Rehabilitation through education, scholarship, and patient care.

-Residents accrue 4 hours of “annual leave” (vacation) and 4 hours of sick leave per 2-week pay period.
+- Vacation: Residents accrue four hours of “annual leave” (vacation) and four hours of sick leave per two-week pay period.
 Annual leave must be taken at times that it would not interfere with patient care or educational activities.
-No vacation leave is granted during the last 2 weeks of the program in June.
+No vacation leave is granted during the last two weeks of the program in June.

-Liability coverage is provided for care of veterans and nonveteran employees referred by Administrative Medicine for eyecare.
-Liability coverage does not include care provided through “moonlighting.”>
+- Liability: Liability coverage is provided for care of veterans and nonveteran employees referred by Administrative Medicine for eye care.
+Liability coverage does not include care provided through “moonlighting.”

 For more information: